rebelot/heirline.nvim/cookbook.md

       builtin color name (eg.: `"#FFFFFF"`, `"red"`).
     - `bg`: The background color.
 Type: as above.
     - `guisp`: The underline/undercurl color, if any.
 Type: as above.
-    - `style`: Any of the supported comma-separated highlight styles:
-      `italic`, `bold`, `underline`, `undercurl`, `reverse`, `nocombine` or `none`. (eg.: `"bold,italic"`)
+    - `style`: Any of the supported comma-separated highlight styles: `italic`, `bold`, `underline`, `undercurl`, `reverse`, `nocombine` or `none`. (eg.:
+      `"bold,italic"`)
+    - `force`: Control whether the parent's `hl` fields will override child's hl.
+    Type: `bool`.
   - Description: `hl` controls the colors of what is printed by the component's `provider`, or by any of its descendants.
-At evaluation time, whenever a `child` inherits its parent's `hl` (whether a function or table), this gets updated with the child's `hl`, so that, when specified, the fields in the child `hl` will always take precedence.
+At evaluation time, the `hl` of any component gets merged with the `hl` of its parent (whether it is a function or table), so that, when specified, the fields in the child `hl` will always take precedence unless `force` is `true`.
 - `condition`:
   - Type: `function(self) -> any`
   - Description: This function controls whether the component should be evaluated or not.
+It is the first function to be executed at evaluation time.
 The truth of the return value is tested, so any value besides `nil` and `false` will evaluate to true.
 Of course, this will affect all of the component's progeny.
 - `{...}`:
   - Type: `list`
   - Description: The component progeny.
 Each item of the list is a component